Dmitry-Zh01/log_check/README.md

     There is some log file and we need to monitor lines with certain words in this log.

     Firstly, the application parses log file line by line and search matched two regular expressions.
-    Secondly, findings will be added into two varibles, coincide regex.
+    Secondly, findings will be added into two varibles coincide regex.
     Thirdly, there will be computed the difference of two variables count.
     Then, if the difference value becomes more than 0, the following result will be printed: "Result: 1".
     If the difference value becomes more less than 0 or equal, the result will be printed as: "Result: 0"